-- IA The full Social section of the TOE assessment must be conducted at all businesses. - IA An un-authorized subcontracting assessment must be conducted at all businesses. - IA An emergency preparedness assessment must be conducted at all businesses. - IA An electrical safety assessment must be conducted at all businesses. - IA A building integrity assessment must be conducted at all businesses.
+- The full Social section of the TOE assessment must be conducted at all businesses. - An un-authorized subcontracting assessment must be conducted at all businesses. - An emergency preparedness assessment must be conducted at all businesses. - An electrical safety assessment must be conducted at all businesses. - A building integrity assessment must be conducted at all businesses.

-Multi-story building under some owner with the same processes as proposed LS&Co. production:
+Multi-story building under same owner with the same processes as proposed LS&Co. production:

-IA A full TOE assessment for all production floors regardless of whether the production on that floor is for LS&Co. or another client.
+A full TOE assessment for all production floors regardless of whether the production on that floor is for LS&Co. or another client.